ChasManRors/.emacs.d/elpa/robe-readme.txt

  - C-c C-d to see the documentation
  - C-c C-k to refresh Rails environment
  - C-M-i to complete the symbol at point

-Before using any of these commands, call `run-ruby' or `rinari-console'.